Rules & Regulations

 N – LIFE MEMBERS

-A Member 65 years or older who has been a Member for at least ten continuous years shall become a Life Member and shall not be obligated to pay Dues and Assessments.
-A Life Member is not to be counted in the Membership Quota.
+A member 65 years or older who has been a member for at least ten continuous years shall become a Life member and shall not be obligated to pay dues and assessments.
+A life member is not counted in the membership quota.
+In the event of the passing of a life member, the member’s spouse may elect to retain life membership without voting rights until which time the spouse passes or remarries.
+In either event the life membership shall expire.

 O – PROVISIONAL MEMBERS